Jared-louky/MEOW-SPACE/README.md

 ### Thoughts on Project

-I've enjoyed the process of learing these skills, in the future I should improve my design layout skills.
+I've enjoyed the process of learing these skills, in the future I should improve my design layout skills, they are not as strong here as they are in other forms